Locations

 Secure Price Protections and Flexible Terms: In addition to upfront pricing, negotiate the terms that will govern your costs over the EA period:

-- Price Holds/Caps: Ensure the per-unit pricing you negotiate is fixed for the term.
+• Price Holds/Caps: Ensure the per-unit pricing you negotiate is fixed for the term.
 If you add more users or Azure spend later (via true-up), they should be at the same discounted rate.
 Negotiate a cap on any list price increases for subscription services during the term (Microsoft sometimes raises SaaS prices; try to lock yours).

 Considerations:

 Outline scenarios with Microsoft: “Our workforce might shrink by 15% next year due to spinoff – we need a clause to adjust licenses in that case.”
 They may or may not grant it, but it sets the stage for possibly more lenient treatment.
-At minimum, ensure the contract explicitly states your negotiated discounts and that those apply to any additional licenses you add later.
+At a minimum, ensure the contract explicitly states your negotiated discounts and that those apply to any additional licenses you add later.

 Impact: